This article explains when, where, and how Microsoft Word for Windows creates temporary files.

-For more information about increasing the cachesize in Word, please see the following article in the Microsoft Knowledge Base:
+For more information about how to increase the cache size in Word, click the following article number to view the article in the Microsoft Knowledge Base:

 - Word builds a new temporary file using the edited version of the document.

-- Once Word successfully creates the temporary file, Word deletes the previous version of the document.
+- After Word creates the temporary file, Word deletes the previous version of the document.

 - Word renames the temporary file to the same name as the previous version of the document.

-When Word copies and pastes between documents, it may create a temporary file in the same directory as the source file--especially if the source file is saved or closed.
+When Word copies and pastes between documents, it may create a temporary file in the same directory as the source file.
+This is especially true if the source file is saved or closed.
 The temporary file represents the information that was referenced by the Clipboard prior to saving the file.
 Word creates this temporary file by renaming the old copy of the file to a temporary file name.

 - If the selection that was copied to the Clipboard does not contain multiple sections or a picture, or is not large, Word copies the piece of the document to the scratch file.